Every two months, we survey 600 mid-sized business leaders across the country to understand their expectations and priorities for the future.

 Funding position

-With interest rates likely to have reached their peak, businesses’ confidence in their funding position has jumped in February, up +22 percentage points compared to December.
-The number of those pessimistic in their position also decreased significantly, after a steady incline since August last year, dropping from 17% to just 5% - one of the lowest levels ever recorded by the Tracker.
+With interest rates likely to have reached their peak, businesses’ confidence in their funding position has remained pretty steady following a jump of +22 percentage points in February, dropping just -3pp.
+The number of those pessimistic in their position has doubled however, after a drop in February following a steady incline since August last year.
+The percentage of those pessimistic about their funding position is now just above the rolling average at 10%.

 Optimism on business funding position over next 6 months